McCullen v. Coakley

-High court will consider constitutionality of Mass. law that censors free speech of pro-life advocates
+High court calls law that censors free speech of pro-life advocates unconstitutional

 Alliance Defending Freedom filed the lawsuit McCullen v.
 Coakley in 2008 with then lead counsel and allied attorney Michael De Primo and has also provided funding for the case since then.
-De Primo is currently litigating the case together with two other allied attorneys, Philip Moran and Mark Rienzi.
-Rienzi, professor of constitutional law at Catholic University of America’s Columbus School of Law, is now lead counsel alongside attorneys with the Washington, D.C. firm Wilmer, Cutler, Pickering, Hale & Dorr, LLP.
+De Primo has been litigating the case together with two other allied attorneys, Philip Moran and Mark Rienzi.
+Rienzi, professor of constitutional law at Catholic University of America’s Columbus School of Law, is currently lead counsel alongside attorneys with the Washington, D.C. firm Wilmer, Cutler, Pickering, Hale & Dorr, LLP.

 “The government cannot be allowed to create censorship zones where the First Amendment doesn’t apply,” added De Primo.
-“This buffer zone censors speakers from engaging in constitutionally protected speech.
-We hope the Supreme Court will agree and strike down the law that created the zone.”
+“This buffer zone censored speakers from engaging in constitutionally protected speech.
+The Supreme Court rightly struck down the law that created the zone.”

 On Nov.
 13, 2007, Massachusetts Gov. Deval Patrick signed into law S.B.
 1353, which created the buffer zone.
-The U.S. Supreme Court agreed to hear the case, McCullen v.
-Coakley, in June of last year.
+The U.S. Supreme Court agreed to hear McCullen v.
+Coakley in June of last year.